 - Removing part of the existing north western façade of 44 Reid Street, and have the stone stored away for reuse.
-Removal of trees that are considered as non-native invasive species (cypress pine). - Removing existing structures on the vacant lot of 42 Reid Street - Visitor Information Centre and retail - Multipurpose exhibition, conference and performance spaces - Language nest a small library for the community to learn and contribute to the indigenous languages of the region - Administration areas meeting room and office - Kitchen - Low scale food service - Toilets and change rooms - Minor works to existing back shed - General landscaping and new fence - On-site parking (5 spaces including 1 disabled parking) - Awning - Minor works to external entrance for universal access.
+Removal of trees that are considered as non-native invasive species (cypress pine). - Removing existing structures on the vacant lot of 42 Reid Street

+- Visitor Information Centre and retail

+- Multipurpose 'Keeping Place' for exhibiting important artefacts, audio visual and interpretation material related to the history and culture of Wilcannia, seminars and performances.

+- Multipurpose exhibition, conference and performance spaces

+- Language nest a small library for the community to learn and contribute to the indigenous languages of the region

+- Storage Rooms for art and artefacts

+- Area for viewing and examining artefacts

+- Administration areas meeting room and office

+- Kitchen

+- Low scale food service

+- Toilets and change rooms

+- Minor works to existing back shed

+- General landscaping and new fence

+- On-site parking (5 spaces including 1 disabled parking)

+- Awning

+- Minor works to external entrance for universal access.